 Gambling under the age of 18 is against the law.
-In some jurisdictions required age is even higher.
-We maintain strict control to prohibit minors from accessing our gaming system as part of our KYC (Know Your Customer) Policy.
+In some jurisdictions the required age is even higher.
+We maintain strict controls to prohibit minors from accessing our gaming system as part of our KYC (Know Your Customer) Policy.
 These procedures require customers to declare that they are of lawful age during the sign-up process.

 Limiting Your Game